-- A. Families with incomes at or below two hundred percent (200%) of the Federal poverty level (FPL) who meet the requirements for the Starting RIght Child Care Assistance Program (CCAP) are eligible to receive full or partial payment for child care expenses when delivered by a CCAP approved child care provider.
-There are three (3) avenues for qualifying for payment of child care expenses through the CCAP: - Categorical Eligibility The Rhode Island Temporary Assistance for Needy Families (TANF) Program extends eligibility for the CCAP to Rhode Island Works Program (RI Works) cash assistance recipients, including Teen and Family Development Program participants, who meet the need for services as established in § 4.5 of this Part. - 2.
-Income Eligibility Working Rhode Island families, families where a parent(s) is participating in an approved education and training program, and TFD participants who are not RI Works cash recipients may be income eligible for the CCAP if they meet the requirements set forth in § 4.6 of this Part. - 3.
-CCAP for College Eligibility Beginning October 1, 2021, CCAP may be approved for families where a parent(s) requires child care assistance that is necessary to enroll or maintain enrollment in a Rhode Island public institution of higher education if they meet the requirements set forth in § 4.6 of this Part.
-This avenue of eligibility began on October 1, 2021, as a pilot program with an expenditure cap of two hundred thousand dollars (\$200,000.00).
+- A. Families with incomes at or below two hundred percent (200%) of the Federal poverty level (FPL) who meet the requirements for the Starting Rlght Child Care Assistance Program (CCAP) are eligible to receive full or partial payment for child care expenses when delivered by a CCAP approved child care provider.
+There are three (3) avenues for qualifying for payment of child care expenses through the CCAP: - Categorical Eligibility The Rhode Island Temporary Assistance for Needy Families (TANF) Program extends eligibility for the CCAP to Rhode Island Works Program (RI Works) cash assistance recipients, including Teen and Family Development Program participants, who meet the need for services as established in § 4.5 of this Part.

+- 2. Income Eligibility Working Rhode Island families, families where a parent(s) is participating in an approved education and training program, and TFD participants who are not RI Works cash recipients may be income eligible for the CCAP if they meet the requirements set forth in § 4.6 of this Part. - 3.
+CCAP for College Eligibility Beginning October 1, 2021 As of July1, 2022, CCAP may be approved for families where a parent(s) requires child care assistance that is necessary to enroll or maintain enrollment in an Associate's degree or Bachelor's degree program at in a Rhode Island public institution of higher education if they meet the requirements set forth in § 4.6 of this Part.
+This avenue of eligibility began on October 1, 2021 as a pilot program with an expenditure cap of two hundred thousand dollars (\$200,000.00).